 The next panel is Mt.
 Calvary, the meaning and importance of what happened there being the center of our religion.
 The processional cross is part of this panel and a remnder of its part in our salvation.

 The last panel is the Mt. of Olives, the mountain from which our Lord ascended, with the promise that He will come again.

 The current Sanctuary was dedicated on May 5, 1991.
-A Bigelow organ provides the music for our Traditional Sunday Worship Service and has been used by various organists for concerts.
+A Bigelow organ provides the music for our Sunday Divine Worship Service and has been used by various organists for concerts.

 For more Grace Lutheran Church history click HERE